saadsaifse/image-inpainting-r/README.md

 `R CMD INSTALL imageInpainting_1.0.tar.gz`

+## Vignette

+To read a well documented vignette, run `vignette("image-inpainting", package = "imageInpainting")` after installation of the package

 ## Usage

 First call the `imageInpaint` functions which eventually calls the C/C++ library function in the background